FaserF/hassio-addons/nginx/DOCS.md

 ## 📂 Folder Usage

 - `/share`: Used to store your website files.
 The default location is `/share/htdocs`.
-This allows you to easily edit your website files from outside the add-on container.
+This allows you to easily edit your website files from outside the app container.
 - `/ssl`: Used for SSL certificates (`certfile` and `keyfile`). **Required** if `ssl: true` is enabled.
 Place your certificate files here before enabling SSL.
 - `/data`: Used for persistent storage of the MariaDB database and internal configurations.